gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

 # Methods and Impementation

-The procedure and choosen parameters and tools  is shown below.

 ## Used UAV-Hardware

 UAVs that are lighter than 250 grams are especially suitable for such a purpose.
 The main reasons are: